Causal feedback strategies for controlled stochastic Volterra systems: a unified treatment: Introduction

 $\bullet$ Based on the semigroup theory approach, De Acutis \cite{Acutis-1985} studied the representation of an optimal feedback control for a deterministic VIDE.
 Pandolfi \cite{Pandolfi-2018-IEEETAC} obtained system of Riccati differential equations by dynamic programming method and state space approach.
-We found that both papers obtained the optimal control of the type -4mm \bel{E2402} u(t)=p_0(t)X(t)+\int^t_\t p_1(s,t)X(s)ds,\ \ t\in[\t,T], \ee -2mm \no where $(p_0, p_1)$ is the solution to certain Riccati equations and $X$ corresponds to the optimal state.
+We found that both papers obtained the optimal control of the type -6mm \bel{E2402} u(t)=p_0(t)X(t)+\int^t_\t p_1(s,t)X(s)ds,\ \ t\in[\t,T], \ee -2mm \no where $(p_0, p_1)$ is the solution to certain Riccati equations and $X$ corresponds to the optimal state.
 Notice that similar form of (\ref{E2402}) also appeared in Shaikhet \cite{Shaikhet-1988}.
-Considering the fact that the above representation (\ref{E2402}) for optimal control is also non-anticipated/causal, it then becomes quite natural to ask\\ (Q3): \emph{For Problem (LQ-SVIE), can we obtain the optimal causal feedback representation without using the auxiliary $\sX$ in (\ref{E3}), but in the manner of representation (\ref{E2402})?}
+Recall that the solution of VIEs usually has the memory effect, the (\ref{E2402}) indicates that such a property in terms of state can also be represented in the non-anticipated/causal control.
+A this moment, it then becomes quite natural to ask\\ (Q3): \emph{For Problem (LQ-SVIE), can we obtain the optimal causal feedback control without $\sX$ in (\ref{E3}), but in the memory manner of (\ref{E2402})?}

 $\bullet$ If (\ref{E1}) reduces to deterministic VIE, a so-called \emph{projection causality approach} was introduced in Pritchard--You \cite{Pritchard-You-1996}, and the optimal control was represented in linear causal feedback way with the feedback strategy determined by a Fredholm integral equation.
 Notice that this feedback representation is different from (\ref{E2402}), and it relies on the above casual state $\sX(\cd,\cd)$.
 Such Fredholm idea also happened in Lee--You \cite{Lee-You-1989-AMO, Lee-You-1990-SICON}.
-On the other hand, if (\ref{E1}) reduces to a SDEs, there are abundant papers on representing optimal controls via Riccati equations (see e.g. Sun-Yong \cite{Sun-Yong-2020}).
-At this moment, one may ask\\ (Q4): \emph{For Problem (LQ-SVIE), can we mix the projection causality idea in \cite{Pritchard-You-1996} with the Riccati equation idea in \cite{Sun-Yong-2020}?
-If so, what are the relationships between the study here and theirs?}
+On the other hand, if (\ref{E1}) reduces to a SDEs, there are abundant papers on representing optimal controls via Riccati equations (see e.g. Sun-Yong \cite{Sun-Yong-2020, Sun-Yong-2014}).
+At this moment, one may ask\\ (Q4): \emph{For Problem (LQ-SVIE), if we use the projection causality idea to obtain the corresponding Riccati system, then what are the relationships between the Riccati system here and the Fredholm equation in \cite{Pritchard-You-1996}? }

 \ss